A more precise look at your metabolism

 The HOMA index is particularly useful for men with:

-- Belly fat despite regular training
+- Abdominal fat despite regular exercise

-- Chronic fatigue or decline in performance
+- Chronic fatigue or decreased performance

 - Fatigue after carbohydrate-rich meals